 Well, not really.
-First off, the building codes require that thermal plastics, the white stuff in a SIP, be covered with an approved 15 minute thermal barrier like ½” gypsum.
-That’s one reason.
+First off, the building codes require that thermal plastics, the white stuff in a SIP, be covered with an approved 15-minute thermal barrier like ½” gypsum.

 In a SIP the EPS is the core.
 The EPS melts at higher temperatures, so the gypsum protects the skin of the SIP from getting too warm and melting the EPS core.
 Gypsum has molecular water bound in its chemistry.
-When the gypsum is burnt it releases the molecular bound water and this process keeps the surface of the SIP cool.
+When gypsum burns, it releases the molecular bound water.
+This process keeps the surface of the SIP cool.

 Have you ever been camping and boiled water in a paper bag?
-The paper doesn’t burn as long as water is in it.
-Once the water is boiled off the paper will burn.
-Don’t be holding it at this point.
-It’s this same concept with SIPs.
-The EPS needs to stay below the melting point in order to continuing supporting the skins from buckling.
+As long as the water is in the bag, the paper won’t burn.
+Once the water is boiling, then the paper burns.
+You should not hold the bag at this point.
+SIPs react to heat in the same manner.
+The EPS needs to stay below the melting point to continue supporting the skins from buckling.

-Depending on the thickness of the gypsum, it usually takes two layers to provide enough water to keep the EPS cool enough to last the one hour fire test.
-The fancy paint coatings don’t have any water in them so they are not able to keep the temperature of the skins cool enough for the one hour test.
+Depending on the thickness of the gypsum, it usually takes two layers to provide enough water to keep the EPS cool enough to last the one-hour fire test.
+Fancy paint coatings don’t contain water, so they are not able to keep the temperature of the skins cool for the one hour test.

-View SIPs in action– DIY Network’s Deconstruction show features Premier SIPs and demonstrates (their way) some pretty cool strength testing including a fire/burn segment.
+View SIPs in action– DIY Network Deconstruction show features Premier SIPs and demonstrates (their way) some pretty cool strength testing, including a fire/burn segment.